dbtek/dbyll/_posts/template.md

 permalink: /template
 ---

-This page is for testing and demonstrating all the different types of content we'll use.
+This page is for testsing and demonstrating all the different types of content we'll use.

 # Biggest header (H1)
 ## Large header (H2)